tahoemph/blog-software/content/post/crostini-upgrade-pain.md

 Not all goes well when you are on the bleeding edge.
-When upgrading from "10798.0.0 (Official Build) dev-channel eve" to "Version 69.0.3473.0 (Official Build) dev (64-bit)" I ended up encounting a problem.
-Before upgrading I backedup all of my user files in the VM.
+When upgrading from "10798.0.0 (Official Build) dev-channel eve" to "Version 69.0.3473.0 (Official Build) dev (64-bit)" I ended up encountering a problem.
+Before upgrading I backed up all of my user files in the VM.
 This ended up saving me.

 After upgrade I was somewhat surprised that my VM seemed to be whole and viable.
 But after less than